-In April, 1954 a Project 4.1 memo recommended that the exposed Rongelap people should have no exposure for the rest of their natural lives.
-On April 29 a USA Department of Defense report stated that the only other populated atoll which received fallout of any consequence at all was Ailuk.
-It was calculated that the yearly exposure would reach approximately 20 Roentgens.
-Balancing the effort required to move the 400 inhabitants against the fact that such a dose would not be a medical problem it was decided not to evacuate the atoll.
+In April, 1954 a Project 4.1 memo recommended that the exposed Rongelap people should have no radioactive exposure for the rest of their natural lives.
+On April 29, 1954 a USA Department of Defense report stated that the only other populated atoll which received fallout of any consequence at all was Ailuk.
+It was calculated that the yearly exposure would reach approximately 20 Röntgens (R).
+Balancing the effort required to move the 400 inhabitants against the fact that such an exposure would not be a medical problem it was decided not to evacuate the atoll.